-Customer Advocate Report 2012
+Customer Advocate Report 2013

-The Customer Advocate reports directly to the Australia Division Chief Executive Officer.
-A team of dispute resolution experts works independently of ANZ business units and complaint teams.
-The decision of the Customer Advocate is final within ANZ, whether I find in favour of the customer or the bank.
+The Office provides customers with a review of disputes that have not been resolved to their satisfaction.
+The team of highly skilled dispute resolution experts works separately from ANZ business units and complaint teams and the decision of the Customer Advocate is final within ANZ, whether she finds in favour of the customer or the Bank.

 |Case study: Credit listing|

 This case study illustrates the Customer Advocate’s approach to credit listing disputes.
 A credit listing puts potential lenders on notice that a customer has failed to meet their contractual liabilities.
-A credit listing may also protect the interests of customers by reducing the likelihood of a borrower obtaining any additional debt that they cannot afford.
+A credit listing may also protect the interests of customers by reducing the likelihood of a borrower obtaining any additional debt that they cannot afford to repay.
 These disputes are carefully investigated and removal of credit listings is only recommended in limited circumstances, such as where an error has occurred.

-My office investigated this matter and noted that ANZ had financed a vehicle for Mr A’s company (and not in the name of his sister as indicated).
+The Customer Advocate’s office investigated this matter and noted that ANZ had financed a vehicle for Mr A’s company (and not in the name of his sister as indicated).
 Mr A, as company director, had provided a guarantee for the contract and the vehicle was insured in Mr A’s name.
 Mr A was bankrupt at the time of entering the contract and provided incorrect name, date of birth and address details to ANZ.
 My office conducted company searches and also obtained a report from Mr A’s Trustee in Bankruptcy.
-This report indicated that the customer had obtained finance with numerous organisations under 7 different spelling variations of his name and had also continued to act as a company director following his bankruptcy (in contravention of the Corporations Act) and this contravention was reported to ASIC.
+This report indicated that the customer had obtained finance with numerous organisations under seven different spelling variations of his name and had also continued to act as a company director following his bankruptcy (in contravention of the Corporations Act) and this contravention was reported to ASIC.

 |Case study: Mental illness and financial hardship|